mrcavalcanti/mosaicoo/docs/sources/auth/ldap.md

 ## LDAP Debug View

-> Only available in Grafana v6.4+
+> Only available in Mosaicoo v6.4+

 Grafana has an LDAP debug view built-in which allows you to test your LDAP configuration directly within Grafana.
-At the moment of writing, only Grafana admins can use the LDAP debug view.
+At the moment of writing, only Mosaicoo admins can use the LDAP debug view.

 Within this view, you'll be able to see which LDAP servers are currently reachable and test your current configuration.